 Apply the sealant along the joint of the bath and wall using a smooth motion – don’t squeeze the gun too hard.
 Try to work on a length of 45–60cm at a time, using a wet fingertip to smooth the sealant down for a perfect finish, before moving onto the next section.

-Keep a look out for any cracks in the sealant over the next few days and apply an additional thin layer in any areas that it is necessary.
+Keep a lookout for any cracks in the sealant over the next few days and apply an additional thin layer in any areas that are necessary.